 - Tell the Story

 Don’t just show your products or services, show what they do for people.
-A dry cleaning business or hair salon would feature picture of people in everyday life situations looking good, feeling happy and excelling.
+A dry-cleaning business or hair salon would feature a picture of people in everyday life situations looking good, feeling happy and excelling.
 The message here—our dry cleaning or our hair services will help you be your best.
 The more you can elicit emotion here, the better.
 Make your images vivid and full of feeling.

 - Reverse Showroom